mem48/geocompr/main.md

 [^1]: A list of supported vector formats and theirs options could be found at http://www.gdal.org/ogr_formats.html.

-[^2]: Full list of supported raster formats with theirs creation options could be found at http://www.gdal.org/formats_list.html
+[^2]: Full list of supported raster formats with theirs options could be found at http://www.gdal.org/formats_list.html

 <!--chapter:end:05-read-write-plot.Rmd-->